mwgabby-li/Mab/ReadMe.md

 Files, streams, program arguments, more robust printing, etc.
 A programming language that you can't communicate with without changing source code is clumsy at best.

+#### Ahead-of-Time Compiled
+Speed is important for me.
+I want a language that is performant enough to make games.

+#### Safety Features
+Safety is no longer optional.
+The world runs on software.
+Major business and government organizations are advocating use of only memory-safe languages.

+Even games can be attack vectors.
+Safety is needed for all software.

 #### Foreign Function Interface
 In order to work with all the hardware and software out there,